t3rn/t3rn/docs/main/docs/resources/troubleshooting.md

 - **BD#10:** Ensures that the bidding period has not elapsed before allowing a new bid.
 - **BD#11:** Ensures that the insurance amount provided with the bid matches the required amount when the previous best bidder's insurance needs to be refunded.
 - **BD#12:** Ensures that the bid amount provided matches the required insurance amount when no previous bid exists.
-- **BD#13:** Ensures that the proposed reward matches the order's maximum reward if underbidding is disabled.
 - **BD#14:** Ensures that the `claimer` is the current best bidder for the specified order.
 - **BD#15:** Ensures that the insurance for the specified order has not already been claimed.
 - **BD#16:** Ensures that the order has been properly attested and meets the quorum requirements before allowing the insurance claim.